yohancheong/yohancheong.github.io/_posts/2017-01-29-crawl-spider-with-scrapy.md

 2. Navigate to the directory where you want to create scrapy project e.g. cd c:/users/yohan/documents/python27/projects
 3. Input `scrapy startproject <project_name>` that generates the following structure
 4. Now I need to create a spider class and it will be resided in new ./&lt;project_name&gt;/spiders/crawlspider.py
-5. Let's say I am scraping links in wikipedia page then attributes for **WikiSpider** can be as below
+5. Let's say I am scraping links in wikipedia page then attributes for **CrawlSpider** can be as below
 * `name` is wikipedia
 * `allowed_domains` is wikipedia.org
 * `start_urls` is wikipedia page to start - https://en.wikipedia.org/wiki/Mathmetics